WahabAlam/AlgorithmsFinalProjectG22/README.md

         answer = resp.text
         ```

-        Displays the reply as an assistant message.
+    3. Displays the reply as an assistant message.
-    “Clear Chat History” wipes the stored conversation and reruns the tab.
+- “Clear Chat History” wipes the stored conversation and reruns the tab.

 ## 🧩 6.
 How This Could Be Used in Real Life
 In this project, predictions are made by sampling rows from the historical dataset.

 In a real-world deployment:
-    The input features would come from a Battery Management System (BMS):
+- The input features would come from a Battery Management System (BMS):
-        pack/cell voltages, currents, temperatures,
+    * pack/cell voltages, currents, temperatures,
-        cycle count, time in service, etc.
+    * cycle count, time in service, etc.
-    The same trained pipeline would run on each new measurement to estimate current SOH.
+- The same trained pipeline would run on each new measurement to estimate current SOH.
-    The dashboard could be part of:
+- The dashboard could be part of:
-        an EV or e-bike fleet maintenance portal,
+    * an EV or e-bike fleet maintenance portal,
-        a stationary storage monitoring system, or
+    * a stationary storage monitoring system, or
-        a recycling / second-life screening tool.
+    * a recycling / second-life screening tool.
-The current Streamlit app demonstrates the full pipeline:
-**preprocessed measurements → ML model → SOH estimate → health classification → UX + explanations.**
+The current Streamlit app demonstrates the full pipeline: **preprocessed measurements → ML model → SOH estimate → health classification → UX + explanations.**

 ## 🧪 7.
 Reproducibility Notes
-    The app assumes the presence of:
+- The app assumes the presence of:
-        final_project_preprocessed_data.csv
-        models/linreg_soh.pkl
-        models/test_metrics.json
+    * ```final_project_preprocessed_data.csv```
+    * ```models/linreg_soh.pkl```
+    * ```models/test_metrics.json```
-    If these are missing, run train_linear.py first.
+- If these are missing, run ```train_linear.py``` first.
-    To change the health threshold, use:
+- To change the health threshold, use:
-        the --threshold flag in train_linear.py, and/or
+    * the ```--threshold``` flag in ```train_linear.py```, and/or
-        the Threshold slider in the Streamlit sidebar for interactive experiments.
+    * the **Threshold slider** in the Streamlit sidebar for interactive experiments.